vipakm/check/.github/ISSUE_TEMPLATE/bug_report.md

 **Which service(s) is this report about?**
 Let us know which services(s) this report is about:
-- Check API
+- Check API:
-- Check Web
+- Check Web:
-- Check Mark
+- Check Mark:
-- Check Slack Bot
+- Check Slack Bot:
-- Pender
+- Pender:
-- Alegre
+- Alegre:
-- Fetch
+- Fetch:
-- Narcissus
+- Narcissus:

 **Expected behavior**
 Tell us what should happen